rcassotto/Sentinel-1-GRD-to-RTC-Pre-Processing/ASF_API/ASF_API_README.md

 archive.
 The script creates a user defined directory, retrieves Earth Data login credentials from the user's bachrc file, downloads the data the user defined directory, and creates a log file using the standard output.

+The API example focuses on a region of Texas impacted by Hurricane Harvey - using a defined wkt polygon and start/end dates to pull GRD_HD using IW data.
+The API search string can be amended with other parameters for the user's desired data.
+For additional information, please reference https://docs.asf.alaska.edu/api/keywords/.

 ### Dependencies
 - asf_search library
 - Earth Data account (it's free)